mikecann/Epicshrimp.com/README.md

 # Epicshrimp.com

-This was a wordpress site but I exported it using the Simply Static plugin then uploaded it to github and hosted with Netlify.
+This was a wordpress site but I exported it using the Simply Static plugin then uploaded it to Github and hosted with Netlify.
+Massive thanks to all of those for their free software and hosting.